KhalilOuali/forkList/README.md

 # forkList
-A c program which outputs a list view of all processes created with fork(), for teaching or debugging puposes.
+A c program which outputs a list view of all processes created with fork(), for teaching or debugging purposes.
 Made and tested on linux.

 ## How to use